-Except for the changes detailed in note 1.2, the Group has consistently applied the accounting policies as set out in note 1.3 to all periods presented in these financial statements.
+The Group has consistently applied the accounting policies as set out in note 1.2 to all periods presented in these financial statements.

 Functional and presentational currency

 These financial statements are presented in US Dollars which is the Group's primary functional currency and its presentational currency.
 Financial information presented in US Dollars has been rounded to the nearest thousand, unless otherwise indicated.
 All continued operations of the Group have US Dollars as their functional currency.